 Federal government grants are provided to states and local governments.
 Those agencies then provide the funds to community action agencies or local social service agencies that process applications from low income families, the disabled and senior citizens.
 The grants are used to help pay utility bills, including heating, gas, and electric, as part of LIHEAP.
 Click here.

 Free weatherization programs are also available nationwide.
 Every state and county provides qualified residents with home improvements and savings on their energy bills as part of these conservation measures.
-The program can also address any minor health and safety issues that the homeowner may be facing.
+The federal government DOE created energy bill assistance program can also address any minor health and safety issues that the homeowner may be facing.
 Learn more.

 Medical care and billing resources